Potrero Hill: Amenities

 Mckinley Square is a park that sits atop Potrero Hill.
 Part of Vanessa Diffenbaugh's book The Language of Flowers describes the park.
 The park contains several levels of trails that make up the official off-leash dog area.
 Its adjacent Potrero Hill Community Garden was established in the 1970s, operating under the San Francisco Recreation and Park Department and boasts panoramic view of the city.
-Potrero Hill Recreation Center was renovated in 2011 and has a baseball field, a tennis court, a basketball court, and a dog park.
+Potrero Hill Recreation Center was renovated in 2011 (soon to undergo another renovation for the cost of $40 million dollars in late 2027) and has a baseball field, a tennis court, a basketball court, and a dog park.
 Likewise, the Jackson Playground at the North Slope also has a baseball field, a tennis court, and a basketball court.
 Both Rec & Park facilities have a children's playground.
 The public library was renovated in 2010 and is located on 20th St. and Connecticut St.